oduwsdl/raintale/README.md

 ### Graphical User Interface

+Make sure that the [MementoEmbed](https://github.com/oduwsdl/MementoEmbed) service is running.

 To install the Raintale GUI, do the following:
-1. Clone this repository
+1. Clone this repository.
-2. Change into the raintale-gui directory
+2. Change into the directory where it was cloned.
-3. Run the install-gui.sh script
+3. [Create a virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to separate Raintale's install from other Python installations.
+4. Run `raintale-gui/install-gui.sh`.

 This installation script will install [Wooey](https://github.com/wooey/Wooey) and other dependencies required to run the Raintale GUI.

 Once the installation is complete, to start the Raintale GUI, do the following:
-1. Run the ./start-gui.sh script
+1. Run `raintale-gui/start-gui.sh`.
 2. Once the service is started, you can access the Raintale GUI at http://127.0.0.1:8000/.
-It is important to make sure that the [MementoEmbed](https://github.com/oduwsdl/MementoEmbed) service is running as well.

 To stop Raintale GUI, do the following:
-1. Run the ./stop-gui.sh script
+1. Run `raintale-gui/stop-gui.sh`.
 2. You may stop the [MementoEmbed](https://github.com/oduwsdl/MementoEmbed) service as well.

 # The future of Raintale